Understanding Risk in Hedge-to-Arrive Contracts

-Basis risk is the main market risk for the producer using non-roll HTA contracts.
-Basis risk normally is much smaller than price-level risk.
-Like a forward cash contract, non-roll HTAs prevent the producer from benefiting if prices rise, but protect against declining futures prices.
-If the basis strengthens from the start of the contract to the time the producer sets the basis, the net price will increase from what was available at the start of the contract.
+Basis risk is the leading market risk for the producer using non-roll HTA contracts.
+Basis risk is typically much smaller than price-level risk.
+Like a forward cash contract, non-roll HTAs prevent the producer from benefiting if futures prices rise but protect against declining futures prices.
+If the basis strengthens from the start of the contract to the time the producer sets the basis, the net price will increase from what was available when the contract was initiated.
 If the basis weakens, the net price to the producer will decline.
 To effectively use these contracts, the producer must have a good understanding of the local basis and factors affecting it.
-He or she also must monitor the basis and be able to act quickly to decide when to set the basis.
+He or she also must monitor the basis and be able to decide when the basis will be set.

 Intra-year rolling HTAs

 These contracts are like non-roll HTAs except that the delivery date can be changed to another time within the same crop marketing year (September to August).
 This flexibility in delivery dates creates exposure to intra-year spread risk, which is usually small.
 However, caution should be used when rolling old-crop contracts to new crop contract months.
 Typically, September corn and September soybean futures contracts are the start of a new crop marketing year.

 With this type of contract, potential price gains come only from basis improvement or rolling the price up a few cents to a later-delivery old-crop futures month.
 Neither of these sources of higher prices is guaranteed.
 Both involve risk, and both can result in lower net cash prices.
 These contracts lock in a level of futures prices and prevent gaining from a rising futures market.